Best Rivers and Lochs for Fishing in Scotland

 The right river at the right time

-The best river to fish, very much depends on what time of year and what conditions you are fishing in.
+The best river to fish, depends on what time of year and what conditions you are fishing in.
 Different rivers peak at different times, and the seasons are changing.
 The River Tweed for example, used to enjoy prolific Autumn runs of salmon.
-This year (2019) there were fewer fish fish entered the system after August.
+Whilst there are still good Autumn runs of salmon, they are not as prolific as they used to be.

-As well as a team of 20 expert fly fishing guides locate throughout Scotland, we use the very best fishing tackle and provide access to a portfolio of the best fishing spots.
+Additionally we use the very best fishing tackle.
+As a result, this maximises your chances of catching. and provide access to a portfolio of the best fishing spots.
 Not only can we plan your fishing itinerary, based on individual needs.
 Book fishing accommodation and arrange transport.

-If you are looking to fly fish or spin cast for big pike, we have one of the best pike lochs in Scotland, near Edinburgh.
+To begin, if you are looking to fly fish or spin cast for big pike, we have one of the best pike lochs in Scotland, near Edinburgh.
 We offer guided fishing for small or large groups or corporate fishing events.
-This is a private fishing venue, on a private estate, not open to the public.
-Fishing pressure is kept low the loch is well guarded by the estate gamekeepers.
+This is a private fishing venue, on a private estate.
+Due to the remote location and privacy, it’s an ideal location for high profile clients.
+Additionally, fishing pressure is kept low the loch is well guarded by the estate gamekeepers.

-Not far from this pike loch is the River Tweed.
+Situated approx 1 hour south of Edinburgh is the River Tweed.
 The Tweed is one of the most prolific salmon rivers in Scotland.
-The River Tweed also offers fantastic spring fly fishing for trout, summer fishing for sea trout, Autumn fishing for salmon and winter fishing for Grayling.
+The River offers fantastic spring fly fishing for trout, summer fishing for sea trout, Autumn fishing for salmon and winter fishing for Grayling.

-I and most of my guides have fished the River Tweed since we were children.
+In fact our team of guides have fished the River Tweed since we were children.
 You will benefit from our knowledge and experience.
 There are some very big trophy trout to be caught in the spring, April and May being the best months.
 In June it is worth fishing at night for Sea Trout.
+Furthermore, Grayling can be caught all year with October

 Best Fishing Rivers and Lochs near Perth

-Perth is a market town in the centre of Scotland, and therefore handy to access most rivers.
+Secondly, Perth is located in the centre of Scotland, and therefore handy to access most rivers.
 The River Tay runs from the west coast of Scotland, eastwards to Perth and on towards the tidal water at Dundee.

 This historic and productive river offers many great river options.
 The main tributaries of the Tay, The Isla and Ericht, are outstanding salmon rivers in their own right.
 The Isla being generally slower flowing and the Ericht a tributary that joins the Isla, resembles more of a spate river.

-Further up the Tay north fo Dunkeld, the Tay splits in two and the River Tummel again is a worthy alternative.
+In addition, the Tay splits into two big rivers north of Dunkeld, the Tummel and the Tay.
+As a result, the Tummel is a worthy alternative.
 As the Tay narrows towards Aberfeldy it splits again into the River Lyon.

 Glen Lyon is thought to be one of the most beautiful glens in Scotland, and if you hit the river when the levels are right, the sport can be epic.
-You can also catch decent brown trout in the Lyon.
+You can also catch wild brown trout in the River Lyon.

 The River Tay, biggest river in Scotland

 The River Tay is one of the finest salmon rivers in Scotland and the UK.
 It is also the largest river in Scotland at 117miles.
-The salmon season on the River Tay runs from 15th January to 15th October and fish can be caught throughout the year, with no Sunday fishing.
-Alba offers guided fly fishing and spin casting salmon trips on the Tay, on a number of select beats.
+The salmon season on the River Tay runs from 15th January to 15th October and fish can be caught throughout the year.
+However there is no Sunday fishing.
+Likewise it’s possible to spin cast and fly fish the Tay.
+We can connect you to various salmon trips on the Tay, on a number of select beats.

 Spey Casting tuition can be taught by our SGAIC or AAPGAI qualified casting instructors.
 We can provide transport, accommodation, tackle, and pro-photography on these days.

 Alba has access to a wild brown trout fishing loch situated about 35 minutes north of Perth, This is a limestone loch, which produces prolific insect life and therefore huge wild brown trout.
-Access to this fishing loch, is by 4×4 vehicle only and we can take you to the lochside in a luxury Land Rover Discovery HSE.
+Access to this fishing loch, is by 4×4 vehicle only and we can take you to the lochside in a luxury Volvo SUV.

-We enjoy exclusive access to a private trout fishery near Glasgow.
+The best lochs and rivers near Glasgow include our exclusive access to a private trout fishery 30 minutes from the city centre.
 This offers Wild Brown Trout and Rainbow Trout fishing all year round (Rainbow trout all year).
 The is one of the best trout lochs near Glasgow and easy reach of the Airport and Glasgow hotels.

-This is an ideal loch for fly fishing lessons for beginners and casting tuition.
+Additionally this is an ideal loch for fly fishing lessons for beginners and casting tuition.
 It’s also possible to serve al-fresco fishing lunches beside the loch from our first-class outdoor catering team.
-We have hosted many luxury fishing experiences here and corporate fishing events, as well as small groups and family fishing days.
+Finally, we have hosted many luxury fishing experiences here and corporate fishing events, as well as small groups and family fishing days.

-Aberdeen is famous for salmon fishing in the River Dee and the River Don, however, there are many other fishing venues available in Aberdeenshire.
+To begin with, Aberdeen is famous for salmon fishing in the River Dee .
+However, there are many other fishing venues available in Aberdeenshire.

 A short drive west of Aberdeen there is a stunning fly fishing loch, that is an ideal venue for corporate fishing events and outdoor hospitality.
 There are three private lochs, with good stocks of brown trout and rainbow trout.
 The fishing is safe and easily accessible, in that you can park vehicles right next to the water.